-Sustained economic growth comes from broad-based reforms that will create jobs and increase wealth for all Americans across the nation.
-An effective, long-term strategy for the U.S. economy should include: small business tax incentives that spur innovation, common-sense, cost-effective health care reform, permanent tax relief for individuals and families, and lifetime education programs that increase workers' job skills.
+An opportunity economy comes from broad-based reforms that will create jobs and increase wealth for all Americans across the nation.
+An effective, long-term strategy for a healthy U.S. economy should include: small business tax incentives that spur innovation, common-sense, cost-effective health care reform (including reducing health care costs), tax relief for individuals and families and lifetime learning programs that increase workers' job skills.

 We need a tax code that allows businesses and families to keep more of the money they earn.
 We need to offer tax incentives to home buyers and reward responsible home owners.
 We also need to restore accountability to our federal assistance programs.
 What we don’t need is excessive rules from bureaucrats in Washington that limit loan options, control consumer decisions, and regulate too many industries, like the types of regulations we’ve seen come out of the Dodd-Frank law.

-Lower taxes, smaller government, cheaper energy, and keeping families in their homes are four pillars necessary to strengthen the economy and create much-needed economic growth.
+Keeping taxes lower, smaller government, cheaper energy and keeping families in their homes are four pillars necessary to strengthen the economy and create much-needed economic growth.
 I am proud to fight for these principles on behalf of every Wyoming resident.

 |7/18/18||Enzi applauds U.S. investigation into uranium imports that threaten national security|

 |3/14/18||Senate passes bipartisan legislation to help community banks, credit unions invest in Wyoming|

 |3/29/17||Senators Mike Enzi & John McCain reintroduce the Coins Act to save billions in taxpayer dollars|

 |3/28/17||Enzi, Cardin intro bill to help student groups with collegiate housing costs|